DSIP

 - Stress Adaptation & HPA Modulation — Reduces stress-induced metabolic disorders; lowers basal corticotropin; blocks cortisol release; prevents c-fos expression during emotional stress.[18]

-- Pain Management — Dose-dependent antinociceptive effect (blocked by naloxone); reduced pain in 6/7 chronic pain patients.[11][5]
+- Pain Management — Dose-dependent antinociceptive effect (blocked by naloxone); reduced pain in 6/7 chronic pain subjects.[11][5]

 - Neuroprotection & Stroke Recovery — DSIP/KND reduced brain infarction volume during reperfusion; accelerated motor function recovery in focal stroke.[8][7]